 John Dewey High School has a different, but still great program today.
 The teachers and administrators are meeting the needs of the students who are there today.
 Teachers are teaching creatively and the program is growing to include more arts.
-The Culinary Institute's facility is undergoing a major renovation.
+The Culinary Institute's facility has undergone a major renovation.
 The school has survived as one of the few large high schools in N.Y.C.

 This site is a place where one can explore the history of John Dewey High School; the documents that were written before it was built, the early documents pertaining to the planning and the cost of the school; the programs and memorabilia that were donated by former students.
 There are videos of people who were instrumental in planning "The New School" and those who attended in the early days of John Dewey High School.
 The videos provide a window to the past of a great school that we are sure will thrive again.